NFL Rumors: NFL Teams Viewed Colin Kaepernick As Starting-Caliber QB

 Colin Kaepernick hasn’t been able to find his way onto an NFL roster for over a year, but that’s reportedly not because teams feel his talent level isn’t up to par.

-Kaepernick currently is suiting the NFL for collusion to keep him out of the league after he decided to take a knee during the national anthem to protest racial and social injustice during the 2016 season.
+Kaepernick currently is suing the NFL for collusion to keep him out of the league after he decided to take a knee during the national anthem to protest racial and social injustice during the 2016 season.

 During the discovery phase of the collusion lawsuit, Pro Football Talk’s Mike Florio reports that Kaepernick’s’ legal team found proof that multiple NFL teams viewed Kaepernick as a starting quarterback in the NFL in 2017.